buildbot/buildbot/master/docs/manual/configuration/www.rst

         * quotes in attributes are not quoted. https://github.com/syrusakbary/pyjade/issues/132 This means you should use double quotes for attributes e.g: ``tr(ng-repeat="br in buildrequests | orderBy:'-submitted_at'")``

+        * pypugjs may have some differences.
+But is is a maintained fork of pyjade. https://github.com/kakulukia/pypugjs

 ``change_hook_dialects``
     See :ref:`Change-Hooks`.